Jchow2/R-co2-emission-agri-prod/README.md

-# co2-emission-agri-prod
-How does the level of CO2 emissions affect crop production index from over 60 countries?
-Interested in the relationship between climate change, economic, and other agricultural factors on the agricultural production.
+# Level of CO2 Emissions on Agricultural Production